 This rule applies to both visitors and guides.
 It is not allowed to carry backpacks or bags larger than 40x35x20 centimeters.

 Strollers are not allowed, only backpacks that do not contain metal.
-It is allowed to enter with sports or walking shoes; shoes with heels are not allowed.
-It is not permitted to enter with any weapon.
+You can enter with sports or walking shoes; shoes with heels are prohibited.
+You are not permitted to enter with any weapon.

 You may not use drones or other flying devices.
 It would be best if you did not make films or documentaries without prior authorization.
 You must not enter any prohibited areas of the site.
+“The new entrances and circular routes established by the government are a way to avoid crowds.

 The team of specialists at Kondor Path Tours wishes we could have helped you.
 If you would like to know more about our different tours to the Inca Citadel, do not hesitate to consult with our team of specialized consultants, who will be happy to help you make the trip of your dreams come true.
 Peru has so much to offer that it can be challenging to know where to start.